nottrobin/robinwinslow.uk/_articles/peters-parting-principles.md

 My boss and mentor of over 8 years, Peter Mahnke, moved on from Canonical two months ago.

 Peter has led the web & design team in one form or another for the best part of a decade.
-He's watched it grow massively in size, responsibilities and ambitions, And every team member still carries a lot of respect and affection for Peter.
+He's watched it grow massively in size, responsibilities and ambitions, and every team member still carries a lot of respect and affection for Peter.

 On his last day, Peter dropped 10 pearls of wisdom for success and fulfilment at work.
 I think they are great advice, and really capture the essence of what made him a unique and subtly effective leader.